 Officiating can be an enjoyable experience.
 It is not designed to win popularity contests; however, the self-satisfaction of having participated and having done a good job is very rewarding.
-Unfortunately, "sloppy" and uninformed officials rarely recognize their inadequacies, but be assured that fellow coaches. officials. and swimmers do.
-Consequently, all officials must continually reassess their own performances.
+Unfortunately, "sloppy" and uninformed officials rarely recognize their inadequacies, but be assured that fellow officials, coaches, and swimmers do.
+Consequently, all officials must continuallyreassess their own performances.
 This can best be done by regularly reviewing the rules and training material and by attending retraining sessions.